tinacious/react-animated-show-more/README.md

 - Add features (check the issue queue for ideas)
 - Write documentation

-Feel free to make pull requests or issues to make this project better. 👯
+Feel free to make pull requests or issues to make this project better! 👯